Golaghat: Education

-Golaghat Commerce College, Don Bosco College, Golaghat are full-fledged degree colleges; Reliance College Jr, Golaghat Jatiya Mahavidyalaya are intermediate-studies' college.
+Golaghat Commerce College, Don Bosco College, Golaghat are full-fledged degree colleges; Reliance Senior Secondary School, Golaghat Jatiya Mahavidyalaya are intermediate-studies' college.

 In the fields of legal and engineering studies, Golaghat Law College, Golaghat Engineering College and Golaghat Polytechnic Indian Technical Institute are major centers of education in the region.
 A proposed Sati Sadhani State University has been allocated.

 Healthcare

 Golaghat Nursing Home, Kushal Konwar Civil Hospital, HGM Nursing Home, GBM Nursing Home, Lifeline Hospital, VK- NRL Hospital.
 A proposed medical college and hospital has been allocated in Golaghat that will help in enhancement of Golaghat healthcare sector and its nearby areas.

 Primary and secondary education

 Primary and secondary education in Golaghat are offered by various schools affiliated to one of the boards of education, such as the High School Leaving Certificate (HSLC) of Board of Secondary Education, Assam (SEBA), All India Secondary School Examination (AISSE) of Central Board of Secondary Education (CBSE) and Indian Certificate of Secondary Education (ICSE) of Council for the Indian School Certificate Examination (CISE).
 Schools in Golaghat are either government-run or are private (both aided and un-aided by the government).

 After completing secondary education, teenagers either attend Higher Secondary School Leaving Certificate (HSSLC) through institutions affiliated to Assam Higher Secondary Education Council (AHSEC) or All India Senior Secondary School Examination (AISSSE) affiliated to CBSE or Indian School Certificate (ISC) affiliated to CISCE in one of the three streams – liberal arts or humanities, commerce or sciences with combination electives.

 Primary school, such as the Town Model School, established in 1888 is years old school in operation, whereas secondary school, such as Bezbaruah Higher Secondary School is over years of age functioning since 1886.
-Sacred Heart School (SHS), set up by catholic missionaries in the year 1959.
+Sacred Heart School (SHS), set up by catholic missionaries in the year 1952.
 Kushal Konwar Balya Bhawan (KKBB), Vivekananda Kendra Vidyalaya (VKV), Jawahar Navodaya Vidyalaya (JNV), Gurukul Global Academy, Golaghat Jatiya Vidyalaya, FMR Smart School and Sri Sathya Sai Vidya Vihar are some schools in Golaghat.